klaudia102/ewakuacja1942/README.md

 ## Features

-INext data and informtion regarding individual soldiers and army units will be added.
+INext data and information regarding individual soldiers and army units will be added.

 ## How to Contribute

-Please user contact form if you wish to add data to database.
+Please use the contact form if you wish to add data to the database.

 ## Link
 https://ewakuowani1942.netlify.app/